-According to medical standards your numbers must be below 90/60 before they find themselves in the official hypotensive range.
-Since blood pressure fluctuates all the time and no one carries blood pressure monitor around “catching” low numbers is not easy.
+Medical standard dictate that blood pressure numbers must be below 90/60 before a diagnosis of hypotension may be given.
+Since blood pressure fluctuates all the time and no one carries blood pressure monitor around to “catch” hypotensive moments, convincing doctor at his office won’t be easy.

 Tracking your own heart pattern is vital.
 A well-kept log will prevent yours and your doctor’s confusion.
 It will clearly expose times when your numbers are low.
 Knowing your down-time will give you a clearer idea about the underlying causes of low blood pressure.
-Start recording your findings today.
+Use the chart below to record your findings today.

 Keeping a thorough log is even more important if you are on prescription medication.
 Many drugs add another dimension of chaos and confuse the numbers even further.
-I have met many patients that were treated for high blood pressure only to discover that their medication depressed the numbers too much and caused low blood pressure symptoms instead.
+I have met many patients that were treated for high blood pressure only to discover that their heart medication were overprescribed and caused mental problem instead: low blood pressure symptoms in the brain.

 Before investigating your heart numbers get yourself an accurate and reliable blood pressure monitor first.
 Reliable equipment will make your job easier and greatly reduce confusion.
 If you find your numbers to be somehow erratic read the articles in the links below.
-They will explain the origin of high-low numbers as well as help you decide what is normal and what requires a treatment.
+They will explain the origin of fluctuating blood pressure numbers as well as help you decide what is normal and what requires a treatment.

 - How common is fluctuating blood pressure